maxdjohnson/black-isort-nvim/README.md

 ## Documentation

-See [black.md](doc/black.md) or type `:h black.txt`.
+See [blackisort.md](doc/blackisort.md) or type `:h blackisort.txt`.

 ## License

-black-nvim is distributed under the MIT/Expat license.
+black-isort-nvim is distributed under the MIT/Expat license.
 See LICENSE file for details.